FCS Technology Professional Development Pt1: Technology Saves

 Learning to use technology is not a waste of time.
 Someday, it will save you time.
 And sanity.
 And who couldn’t use more of that?

 This is not the aforementioned outline- It’s just a pep talk.
-Let’s begin!I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+Let’s begin!Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.